akash205sharma/NoteBrain/notebrain/README.md

 8. when deleting folder or file from tree render{
     recursively delete all markdowns belonging from that folder using deleteFolder() in TreeRender }

+# Running Code
+1. Running in docker
+2. Run button using getElementsByClassName and querySelector;